-Roasted Butternut Squash with Moroccan Spices (or Smoked Paprika)
+Butternut Squash with Moroccan Spices

-Roasted Butternut Squash with Moroccan Spices is unique and delicious, and this would be an amazing side dish to serve all winter long.
+Butternut Squash with Moroccan Spices is unique and delicious, and this would be an amazing side dish to serve all winter long.
 Or try the variation that cooks the squash with a bit of smoked paprika if you prefer that flavor combination!

-Today I’m spotlighting Roasted Butternut Squash with Moroccan Spices as a favorite recipe that’s a tasty side dish option any time of year when you’re using the oven.
-What makes this butternut squash special is the Moroccan spice mixture, discovered via Fine Cooking Magazine, and this mixture is good on a variety of roasted vegetables.
-The butternut squash tastes amazingly sweet and just a tiny bit exotic when it’s roasted with these spices, and even though the mixture has quite a few spices, I don’t think it’s spilling over into the category of what some of my relatives would call weird food.
+Today I’m spotlighting Butternut Squash with Moroccan Spices as a favorite recipe that’s a tasty side dish option any time of year when you’re using the oven.
+What makes this butternut squash special is the Moroccan spice mixture, something that I discovered via Fine Cooking Magazine, and this mixture is good on a variety of roasted vegetables.

 What ingredients do you need for this recipe?